IM903005/go-perception/README.md

 ### getastab

-__Get agent-server table by peer, used to check if agent-server has been found.__
+__Get agent-server table , used to check if agent-server has been found.__

 * request: